Thomas Blom Hansen: Scholarly contributions

-Hansen's research in India focused initially on the rise of militant Hindu nationalism.
+Hansen's research in India focused initially on the rise of Hindu nationalism.
 He began a study of its local roots and organization in Pune, one of the historical strongholds of the larger Hindu nationalist movement.
 Later, he studied the Shiv Sena, a powerful militant movement in Mumbai that played a dominant role in the political and social life for several decades.
 This was in the early 1990s when violent clashes occurred between Hindu nationalists and Muslims.

 In the late 1990s he worked on religious identities, local political organization and informal networks in Bombay/Mumbai (Wages of Violence, 2001).

 In the late 1990s and again in 2007 he worked on religious revival and the everyday meanings of freedom and belonging in post-apartheid South Africa, based in a formerly Indian township in Durban (Melancholia of Freedom, 2012).

 More generally he has contributed to understanding of the anthropology of politics, the postcolonial state and sovereignty, and identity politics in urban environments.

 Hansen is part of an international research network entitled "The Religious Lives of Migrants," funded by the Ford Foundation and the Social Science Research Council in New York, which explores religious meanings and institutions among international migrants in Kuala Lumpur, London and Johannesburg.